Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Definition of A and B Parameters for Generalized Anisotropic Function

-The definition of the input parameters for the Generalized Anisotropic strength model is described below.
-For example, let's assume a rock mass has a single well defined plane of anisotropy, such as a bedding plane, with input as shown below.
+The definition of the input parameters for the Generalised Anisotropic strength model is described below.
+For example, let's assume a rock mass has a single well-defined plane of anisotropy, such as a bedding plane, with input as shown below.

 A 2D representation of the A and B parameters is shown below.
 If a shear plane (column base) lies within the A angle, the anisotropic plane strength is applied.
 If a shear plane lies outside of the B angle, the rock mass strength is applied.
 If a shear plane lies between the A and B angles, a linear transition between the rock mass strength and the anisotropic plane strength is applied.